neptune-ai/docs/docs/integrations/r-support.rst

 Track data versions and other properties
 ----------------------------------------

 Keeping track of your data is an important part of the job.
-With Neptune you can log a fingerprint (hash) of your data for every experiment.
+With Neptune, you can log a fingerprint (hash) of your data for every experiment.
-By doing so you will make sure that you are comparing apples to apples.
+By doing so, you will make sure that you are "comparing apples to apples."

-To do so, you need to add a property to your experiment.
+Add a property to your experiment:

 .. code:: R